-- Deliver a toilet block in the centre of town at John Street Reserve - Establish the Mogo Tails and integrate a network of spaces for trail users - 1.3 Improve drainage and flood risk of the Charles Street Swale - 1.4 Activate John Street reserve as place to meet and rest when exploring the Village. - Install a Village information board in John Street reserve - Rebuild destroyed properties to contribute to the re-establishment of the northern end of the Village - Improve existing footpaths at the northern end of the Village along the destroyed properties - 1.8 Transition Annett Street into a pedestrian and cyclist friendly street - 1.9 Establish an accessible connection from Charles Street carpark to the Princes Highway that can be used after rain
+- Deliver an integrated toilet / amenities facility. - 1.2 Establish the Mogo Tails and Trail Hub. - Upgrade the stormwater system/swale on Charles Street to improve drainage, reduce flood risk, provide open space opportunities during dry weather. - Activate John Street reserve as place to meet and rest when exploring the Village. - Install a Village information board in John Street reserve - Rebuild destroyed properties to contribute to the re-establishment of the northern end of the Village. - 1.7 Improve existing footpaths at the northern end of the Village along the destroyed properties. - 1.8 Transition Annett Street into a pedestrian friendly street.

-- Further analysis of movement and place to provide infrastructure that supports Annett Street as a high pedestrian area - 1.11 Investigate the role of Annett Street during events - Upgrade footpaths connecting Mogo Recreation Park and Mogo Public School - Investigate providing additional shade at Mogo Recreation Park - Install furniture and fixtures that reference the culture, character, identity and interest of the Village - Prepare a Pedestrian Wayfinding Plan and design for wayfinding signage throughout the Mogo Village - Encourage and support local artists through the installation of public art - 1.17 Plant new trees to increase canopy cover - 1.18 Continue rehabilitation of Cabbage Tree Creek
+- Establish an accessible connection from Charles Street carpark to the Princes Highway that can be used after rain. - 1.10 Provide a new vehicle connection and enhance the existing pedestrian connection from Charles Street to Annett Street. - Investigate the role of Annett Street during events. - Upgrade footpaths connecting Mogo Recreation Park and Mogo Public School. - Investigate providing additional shade at Mogo Recreation Park. - Install furniture and fixtures that reference the culture, character, identity and interest of the Village. - Prepare a Pedestrian Wayfinding Plan and design for wayfinding signage throughout the Mogo Village. - 1.16 Encourage and support local artists through the installation of public art. - 1.17 Plant new trees to increase canopy cover.

-- Undertake a parking study to identify and deliver more parking throughout the Village - Investigate the feasibility of a pedestrian/ cyclist connection along Cabbage Tree Creek from Church Street to the John Street Crossing - Continue to advocate TfNSW to reduce speed limits in the Village - Continue to advocate TfNSW to provide formalised crossings of the Princes Highway at Annett Street and Tomakin Road - Advocate to TfNSW to improve parking on eastern side of highway in front of Primary School - Advocate agencies/providers for better access to digital infrastructure such as town Wi-Fi - Investigate the feasibility in increasing recreational activities at Mogo Recreation Park - 1.26 Investigate a multi-function cultural / community space on the corner of Tomakin Road and Princes Highway
+- 1.18 Continue rehabilitation of Cabbage Tree Creek. - Undertake a parking study to investigate demand for further parking and identify into areas for EV charging stations and RV parking. - 1.20 Deliver more parking throughout the Village. - 1.21 Investigate shuttle bus connections to help alleviate parking pressures. - Continue to advocate TfNSW to reduce speed limits in the Village. - Continue to advocate TfNSW to provide formalised crossings of the Princes Highway at Annett Street and Tomakin Road. - Advocate to TfNSW to improve parking on eastern side of highway in front of Primary School. - Advocate agencies/providers for better access to digital infrastructure such as town Wi-Fi.

-Precedent image of a small scale toilet block.
+Precedent image of an integrated toilet and amenities facility.

-Precedent image of a small scale toilet block.
+Precedent image of an integrated toilet and amenities facility.